skeletonkey/joplin_alfred_workflow/README.md

 #### Workflow Configuration

-In Alfred, select the Joplin Workflow and open the Configuration Build (top right, it looks like '(x)').
+In Alfred, select the Joplin Workflow and open the Configuration Build (at the top right, it looks like '(x)').
 ![Configuration Build](https://github.com/skeletonkey/joplin_alfred_workflow/assets/1487600/650cb170-dd02-4f2b-ad9a-144d17e9e131)

 On the Environment Variables tab, provide your token for JOPLIN_TOKEN and ensure that JOPLIN_URL has the correct Port.